miker704/Strife/patch_V5_notes.md

     - Made text and info changes to profile effect preview modal.
     - Added tool tip for gift button in avatar decoration preview modal.
     - Added tool tip for gift button in profile effect preview modal.
+    - Removed old price container and created a new one in avatar decoration preview modal.